 To make the most of a small kitchen renovation while keeping everything feeling modern, rid your space of extra visual noise and remove excess hardware, and just about anything else unneeded to keep the look clean and disciplined.

 If you’re starting to see a common theme between small kitchen remodel ideas, you’re on the right track.
 And to keep small kitchen makeovers consistent in feel and style, stick to a concise plan and colorway to make the most of your limited space.

-Note how the small kitchen illustrated above features hardware less cabinetry, matte finishes, and just two tones to tie everything together.
+Note how the small kitchen illustrated above features hardware less cabinetry, matte finishes, and just two tonss to tie everything together.
 Go for a similar look in your challenging space by keeping things in three’s: no more than three colors, three finishes, and just about three of anything for that matter.